rudi77/sdc/project4/writeup.md

 ### 4. Lane detection
 I implemented two functions `helpers.blind_search()` and `helpers.next_search()` which are used for detecting lanes in each video frame.
 The `helpers.blind_search()` function is applied to the first frame in the video whereas `helpers.next_search()` is used for subsequent frames.

+A __blind search__ is applied to the first video frame when any prior knowledge is available or when `next_search()` was not able to find any viable lanes.
+It works roughly as follows:
+1. Compute the histogram of the lower half of the frame.
+Find the two highest peaks which are a good indicator for the x positions of the lane lines.
+The x positions are the starting point for our lane line search.
+The image below shows the histogram with the two peaks.

+![][histogram]

+2. Slide a window around the left and right x position over the image in y direction from the bottom to the top.
+This is shown in the next image.
+The window is recentered if more the n=50 pixels were found within the window.
+The found pixels are stored in list.
+Eventually, a second order polynomial fit is calculated.

+![][blind_search]

+Now we now where the lines are.
+We use this information when we search for the lines in the subsequent frames.
+We use the line positions from the previous frame and search in a surrounding area for the next lines.
+Next image shows this approach:

+![][next_search]

+I store the information which describes a lane in a frame in __LaneSegment__.

 #### 5. Curvature and vehicle position calculation